ZSKYC/HelioX20/Quickstart/Monitor.md

 A monitor with HDMI capable is recommended.

+### NOTES

-NOTES:The image resolution of monitor shold be bigger than what you set for X20 Board(720P default).
+The image resolution of monitor shold be bigger than what you set for X20 Board(720P default).

 ***